-- I read about a lot of approaches in Smashing Magazine’s eBook on responsive design.
-The articles are all online, too, and I found the breadth of approaches really helpful to selecting an approach for my site.
+- I read about a lot of approaches in Smashing Magazine's articles on responsive design.
+I found the breadth of approaches really helpful to selecting one for my site.

 - Ben Callahan's post How Should We Write Media Queries post was really helpful to me.
 I used his structure for the project, which calls for a base CSS file (which contains print styles in a media query), then a separate CSS file for the other media queries (not print, braille, embossed, speech, tty), and lastly a conditional comment for older versions of IE, since they don't support media queries.